manfredsteyer/angular2-oauth2/readme.md

 - Hook for validating the signature of the received id_token
 - Single-Sign-Out by redirecting to the auth-server's logout-endpoint

-## Sample
+## Sample-Auth-Server

 You can use the following OIDC-Sample-Server for Testing.
 It assumes, that your Web-App runns on http://localhost:8080.

 Username/Password: max/geheim

+## Resources

+- Sample for using this lib: https://github.com/manfredsteyer/angular2-rc1-sample
+- Sources of this lib: https://github.com/manfredsteyer/angular2-oauth2

 ## Usage

 Following samples use Angular 2 RC 1 with the "newest RC1-Router".
-For samples regarding the "BETA-Router" that has been depricated after the BETA-phase, see the [older version of this readme-file](beta-readme.md).
+For samples regarding the "BETA-Router" that has been depricated after the BETA-phase, see the [older version of this readme-file](https://github.com/manfredsteyer/angular2-oauth2/blob/master/beta-readme.md).

 ### Setup Provider for OAuthService